 - It wasn’t clear exactly where the trail ended and we ended up going much further than the prescribed 1.2 miles to the end of the trail.
-On a positive note, going about 0.5 miles past the official end of the trail leads to some beautiful views of the Calico Hills from a distance.
+On a positive note, going about 0.5 miles past the official end of the trail led to some beautiful views of the Calico Hills.

 - There’s zero shade on the trail, so be prepared if it’s a warm day.